- Degree - Masters (Level 9 NFQ)

 Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
 Depending on the programme of study applications will be assessed based on your academic grades and may also take into account your work/life experience.
 Applicants may also be required to attend for interview for specific programmes.

-School of Accounting & Finance, Faculty of Business, DIT Aungier Street, Dublin 2
+School of Accounting & Finance, College of Business, DIT Aungier Street, Dublin 2.

 Graduates will be eligible for the award of MSc in Accounting of the Dublin Institute of Technology.